-So, for a moment, let’s remember how bad 2020 was for most people.
+So, for a moment, let’s remember how bad these past few years have been for most people.
 People cried.
 People got sick.
 People died.
 Businesses collapsed.
 And so naturally, anxiety, depression, and mental illness increased.
 And yet, with all this chaos, people still went out to do good deeds.
 You don’t always need a lot of money to make someone else very happy.
 In this article, we’re going to share our list of good deeds that you can do for other people with no budget at all.
-With your help, we can spread kindness throughout the world with our actions to make 2021 a better year for all of us.
+With your help, we can spread kindness throughout the world with our actions to make 2022 a better year for all of us.

 What Is A Good Deed?